stcarrez/resource-embedder/examples/c-help/README.md

 the content size, the modification date and data format.
 The header file will declare the following structure and function declaration:

-The `package.xml` file describes a list of resources with they content.
+The `package.xml` file describes a list of resources with their content.
 The root XML element is `package` and each resource is described by a `resource` XML element.
 The resource is assigned a name that will be used to prefix the C function and C type declaration and also choose the file name for the generation.